 While dual enrollment has a lot going for it, there are some potential cons, too.
 For starters, before signing up, parents should be sure their teenagers are ready to take college classes in high school—because your student’s grade will transfer to her college transcript.
 While an A or B will get her off to a great start in college, arriving with Cs will not (and those Cs will also hurt your student’s college prospects).

-3. It’s a nice way to explore before college.
+3. It’s a nice way to get a taste of and explore college.

-High school dual enrollment has an important benefit, in Fink’s opinion: it allows students to try out different areas of study before they get to college.
-“Students can use dual enrollment to explore a topic,” he says.
+Dual enrollment high school programs have an important benefit, in Fink’s opinion: it allows students to try out different areas of study before they get to college.
+“Students can use college dual enrollment to explore a topic,” he says.
 “And that sort of exploration is good.”
 In general, this kind of exploration can make students more focused when entering college, which increases the likelihood they’ll graduate in four years.